-2.3.
-Location
+2.3.1 Locations

 At the time of the research the mining and refining activities were still actively carried out by the Wonocolo villagers.
 This study takes data from the areas of Wonocolo Village and Kedewan District, Bojonegoro Regency, East Java Province.
 Wonocolo Village, Kedewan Subdistrict, Bojonegoro Regency is a village that consists of an old oil mining area from old wells left by the Dutch colonial government.
 There are approximately 1500 people in Wonocolo village. most of the Wonocolo villagers depend on the old oil fields for their wells.
 At present, Wonocolo village is led by Mr. Jasmin (50 years) who has served as village head since 2010.
-He was unanimously elected in the village head election in 2010 and 2016.
-So, he served as village head for the second period.
+He was unanimously elected in the village head for the second period.